On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-where $v_i \ge 0$ is valuation and $p_i$ is information contribution.
-Knowledge profiles $\theta=(\theta_1,\dots,\theta_n)$ are independently distributed. \end{definition} One way to think about the concept of agents is that it represents different attention heads in transformer models, or components of mixture-of-experts architectures, or activation paths fired by the same query.
+One way to think about the concept of agents is that it represents different attention heads in transformer models, or components of mixture-of-experts architectures, or activation paths fired by the same query.
 Each agent's private knowledge represents model parameters utilized by an agent to construct a response.
 The utility function can be best described as a partial contribution of a candidate response to LLM loss function minimization.
 It is designed to explain why any inference path is activated in response to the LLM prompt.
-For example, negative log likelihood loss can be decomposed with respect to attention heads, and linearized to measure how much attention head contributes to token prediction.

-Let us point out that agents represent algorithms and architectural components of any LLM implementation, they are not conscious beings with individual goals.
-That is important, as it refers to the Revelation Principle in game theory.
+The agents represent algorithms and architectural components of any LLM implementation.
+That is an analog of the Revelation Principle in game theory.
 If we know strategies (of using knowledge) the players (conscious beings with individual goals) will use in a game, we can implement those strategies as an algorithm (or agent) with parameters representing private preferences or knowledge of the players.
 In the case considered, we are the players selecting architecture and training the LLM.